jkkawano/jkawano-cs376/designManifesto.md

 While it can be helpful to look at these cases and consider the mistakes that were made and what should have been done, I find it more constructive to think in terms actions that I can take, rather than just instances to avoid.
 Although “The Signal Code: A Human Rights Approach to Information During Crisis” from the Harvard Humanitarian Initiative was created for the context of disasters, I found its key points generally applicable and very resonant.
 Namely that all people have the right to privacy, security and control over their individual data.

+> All people have a right to have their personal information treated in ways consistent with internationally accepted legal, ethical, and technical standards of individual privacy and data protection

-> **People should be able to control how their data is collected, used, or disclosed.
+Users place an amount of trust in the companies whose technologies they choose to use.
+Companies need to respect their users and this trust. **People should be able to control how their data is collected, used, or disclosed.
 And have the right to change their mind on any of that at any point in time.**

-### 5. Good design is delightful ###
+## 5. Good design is delightful ##

 A good design should not frustrate the user; rather, the user should enjoy their experience with the design.
 While it is impossible to completely guarantee that every individual will have a positive experience, there are steps we can take to test